open-component-model/ocm-spec/doc/01-model/01-model.md

 Usually, complex software products are divided into logical units (called components in this specification).
 A component is typically maintained in a source code control system, has a build procedure generating binary artifacts from source code and has a release process to make it available for consumers.
 Usually releases are repeated from time to time makeing new versions available.

+In the Open Component Model a component version is described by a *Component Descriptor*.
+It describes the resources, sources and aggregated other component versions belonging to a particular component version.
+A component descriptor is stored in a yaml file following this [schema](https://github.com/open-component-model/ocm/blob/main/resources/.component-descriptor-ocm-v3-schema.yaml).

-In OCM a component itself is described by a globally unique identity.
+A component itself is described by a globally unique identity.
 Each component version is described be the identity of the component plus a version number following the [semantic versioning](https://semver.org) specification.

 Example: